 of patients and society for fulfilling and maintaining the health and welfare of people in their communities.

 As a doctor of chiropractic, you can make a difference every day.
 Chiropractic will empower you to help your patients feel their best—all without medications or surgery.
 The only tools required?
 Your hands.

 Chiropractors are health care professionals whose work reflects a simple yet profound philosophy: the human body inherently strives to be healthy.
 This revolutionary idea was advanced more than 100 years ago by the founders of Palmer College of Chiropractic.

 The flourishing wellness movement bodes well for students who study at Palmer.
-In fact, chiropractic is projected to grow 15% between 2012–2022, according to the U.S. Bureau of Labor Statistics.
+In fact, chiropractic is projected to grow 17% now through 2024, according to the US Bureau of Labor Statistics.

 As The Trusted Leader in Chiropractic Education®, Palmer College of Chiropractic prepares its graduates for careers that make a difference in the world, one person at a time.